 I’ve felt the pain of frustrated patients, overworked providers, and stressed leaders.
 We have designed provider organizations with the perfect recipe for burnout.
 In fact, burnout has reached crisis proportions.
 The good news is that we have great potential to improve the care experience for patients, care givers, and administrators alike.

 The key lies in the power of Lean management to transform the organization’s culture.
 Lean is about removing waste and defects from workflow processes.
 But most important is the way it accomplishes this, harnessing the power of continuous improvement and respect for people to empower those on the front lines to identify and fix problems in real time.
+Ultimately, physicians have more time to focus both on their patients in clinical settings and their family and friends at home.

 Trusting the people who do the work to fix the problems requires a different role for administration.
-Leaders must change themselves, from the heroes who rush in to resolve a crisis, to coaches and mentors who support their workers with the resources and mentoring needed to become great problem solvers.
+Leaders must learn to change themselves, from the heroes who rush in to resolve a crisis, to coaches and mentors who support their workers with the resources and mentoring needed to become great problem solvers.

 I personally experienced this change as the CEO of Sutter Gould Medical Foundation, a 300-physician multispecialty medical group in California’s Central Valley.
 During my five years as its leader, partnering with great physician and non-physician leaders, and coached by Simpler Lean sensei, we transformed our management system and culture.
 The care experience improved for patients, staff, and providers.
 As a result, we were recognized by Consumer Reports as the highest rated medical group in California two years in a row.